Case Notes Template

 How to use our Case Notes Template

-Our Case Notes Template is designed to streamline case note recording while ensuring comprehensive and professional record-keeping.
+Our Case Note Templates are designed to streamline case note recording while ensuring comprehensive and professional record-keeping.

 Step 1: Gather information

 Begin by collecting all relevant background information from the client interaction immediately after the session.
-This includes the client's presenting concerns, observations of their appearance and behavior, significant statements made, interventions provided, and any plans or next steps discussed.
+This includes the client's presenting concerns, observations of their appearance and behavior, significant statements, interventions provided, and any plans or next steps discussed.
+You must also include your name as the social worker involved.

 Step 2: Fill in the template fields

-Proceed to complete each section of the template with clear, concise, and objective information.
-You can use the sample case notes linked below to serve as a guide as you fill out the template.
+Proceed to complete each section of this Case Note Template with clear, concise, and objective information.
+You can use the case notes examples for support workers previewed on this page as you fill out the template.

 Step 3: Review and refine